cashubtc/nuts/XX.md

 Alice makes the payment by sending three pieces of data to Charlie: the channel id, the new balance for charlie, and her signature.
+For every payment except the final payment for a given channel, Charlie will simply verify and store the payment and will not contact the mint.
+For each channel, Charlie needs to store only one balance and signature.

 When Charlie wishes to close the channel, he adds his signature to the most recent _commitment transaction_ which was signed by Alice.